ZF Friedrichshafen says would look at small deals as integrates TRW

-STUTTGART, Dec 18 (Reuters) - German auto supplier ZF Friedrichshafen would consider further small acquisitions, it said on Thursday, as it sets up integration teams to complete its purchase of U.S. rival TRW in the first half of 2015.
+STUTTGART (Reuters) - German auto supplier ZF Friedrichshafen [ZFF.UL] would consider further small acquisitions, it said on Thursday, as it sets up integration teams to complete its purchase of U.S. rival TRW TRW.N in the first half of 2015.

 “I will not rule out smaller acquisitions,” Chief Executive Stefan Sommer told Reuters in an interview, adding that further large takeovers were not on the agenda.